Asian long-horned beetle: Life cycles

+Genomics

+A chromosome-level genome assembly of the Asian long-horned beetle (Anoplophora glabripennis) was published in 2026.
+The genome size is approximately 730 Mb, with 96.7% of the assembly anchored to 10 chromosomes.
+The assembly has a BUSCO completeness of 99.0%, and 23,268 protein-coding genes were predicted.

 As an invasive species

 Due to high tree mortality caused by larval feeding outside its native range, A. glabripennis can change both forest and urban ecosystems.
 In the United States, it can potentially destroy 30.3% of urban trees and cause $669 billion in economic loss.
 Early detection is used to manage infestations before they can spread.

 Monitoring

 Tree infestation can be detected by looking for exit holes 3/8 to 3/4 inches in diameter (1–2 cm) often in the larger branches of the crowns of infested trees.
 Sometimes sap can be seen oozing from the exit holes with coarse sawdust or "frass" in evidence on the ground or lower branches.
 Dead and dying tree limbs or branches and yellowing leaves when there has been no drought also indicate A. glabripennis infestation.
 Traps can also be used containing a pheromone and a plant kairomone to attract nearby adults.
 Some acoustic sensors can also differentiate larval feeding within trees.
 Dogs can also be trained to detect the smell of frass on trees.

 Workers have found and reported infested material in warehouses in CA, FL, IL, IN, MA, MI, NC, NJ, NY, OH, PA, SC, TX, WA, and WI in the United States, and in the Greater Toronto Area in Ontario, Canada.
 After an aggressive containment program and with the last confirmed sighting in 2007, Canada declared itself free of the beetle on April 5, 2013 and lifted restrictions on the movement of tree materials.

 In September 1998, US customs regulations were changed to require wooden packing materials from China be chemically treated or kiln-dried to prevent further infestations of the Asian long-horned beetle from arriving.